Home

 KUMEYAAY LANGUAGE CLASS AT SYCUAN EDUCATION

-"Sycuan's language is called Kumeyaay, of which there is a northern dialect (Iipay) and a southern dialect (Tiipay).
+The Kumeyaay language spoken by today's Kumeyaay speakers include a northern dialect (Iipay) and a southern dialect (Tiipay).

 Kumeyaay Language STORIES STORYTELLING